1,000+ Opportunities

 gov

-Based on current listing details, eligibility includes: Nonprofit; Public Agency; Tribal Government.
+According to the current listing, eligibility includes: Nonprofit; Public Agency; Tribal Government.
 The following organizations are eligible to receive grant funding (Fish and Game Code, section 1501.5(b)): • Public agencies within California: • Nonprofit organizations qualified to do business in California, qualified under Section 501(c), Title 26 of the United States Code; • California Native American tribes as defined in Public Resources Code Section 21073.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.